 If your grant has already finished then you are able to make an application for further funding.
 If you currently have a Development or Young Offender Grant then you can still make an application if you are within the last 12 months of your grant but priority will be given to organisations who are not currently in receipt of a grant.

-No. You may only apply for funding if the sole beneficiary group you will be working with are young offenders.
-If your work has a wider remit than this, even though it is engaging young offenders, you are NOT eligible to apply.
+No. You may only apply for funding if the sole beneficiary group you will be working with are young women and girls who are caught up in the criminal justice system and you are led by and form women.
+If your work has a wider remit than this, even though it is engaging young female offenders, you are not eligible to apply.

-Unfortunately we are only able to fund organisations offering direct support to young people with criminal convictions or those at high risk of entering the criminal justice system.
-If you are undertaking research into any of our areas of interest though that could have national relevance we are always interested in hearing more about these pieces of work.
+Unfortunately, we are only able to fund organisations offering direct support to young people with criminal convictions or those at high risk of entering the criminal justice system.
+If you are undertaking research into any of our areas of interest that could have national relevance, we are always interested in hearing more about these pieces of work.
 We do sometimes look for opportunities to make strategic grants that impact the issues we support more widely than a project grant would.

 Yes.
 All organisations based and operating within the United Kingdom of Great Britain and Northern Ireland are eligible to apply for a grant.